dev-academy-programme/orientation---Archived/0.1-accounts/README.md

 - [Gravatar](http://en.gravatar.com/): Github will pull your picture from Gravatar.
 Please make sure your picture is of your face to help us recognise you.

 - [Github](https://github.com/): Please create an account with **your first name as part of your github user name.** This will be where you keep all of your code from EDA and becomes your technical resume when applying for positions.
+The most popular form for github usernames is to use "snake-case": all lowercase letters with words separated by hyphens, e.g., bobs-yer-uncle.
+Remember that this name will be used by you professionally, so don't make the mistake of  using something you wouldn't want potential employers or clients to see.
+Make sure it sends the right message.

 ## Accept Invitations
 Inviations are sent out 2-5 days before phase-0 begin.
 Only then will these links work.